Why should I get involved with nature in Peru?

 Unique and species-rich nature

 The tropical rainforest of the Madre de Dios region is a unique ecosystem.
-Its virgin forests are home to the world's greatest biodiversity.
-Nowhere else has the earth developed such a diversity of life forms.
-Mysterious jaguars and playful monkeys are as much at home here as clumsy tapirs and liana-clad jungle giants.
-There are ten times more reptiles and amphibians here than in Germany, about 10% of all bird species in the world can be observed here and on one hectare of forest you can find more tree species than in the whole of Europe, to name just a few examples.
+Its primeval forests are home to the world's greatest biodiversity.
+Nowhere else on Earth has such a diversity of life forms.
+Mysterious jaguars and playful monkeys are just as much at home here as clumsy tapirs and jungle giants draped in liana vines.
+There are ten times more reptiles and amphibians here than in Germany, about 10% of all bird species in the world can be observed here, and on just one hectare of forest, you can find more tree species than in all of Europe - just to name a few examples.

 Climate Conservation

-Once, large amounts of CO2 are bound in the biomass of the rainforest.
-If the forest is cut down, huge amounts of CO2 are released into the atmosphere, where they additionally contribute to climate change.
-This happens, for example, through slash-and-burn agriculture, which is unfortunately still practiced, e.g. for cattle farms, where very large amounts of CO2 are released.
-It is estimated that around 10-15 percent of annual CO2 emissions can be attributed to slash-and-burn agriculture.
+First, large amounts of CO₂are stored in the biomass of the rainforest.
+If the forest is cleared, huge quantities of CO₂are released into the atmosphere, contributing further to climate change.
+This happens, for example, through the still practiced practice of slash-and-burn agriculture, often for cattle ranching, which releases vast amounts of CO₂ are released.
+Estimates suggest that around 10-15% of annual CO₂ emissions are linked to these slash-and-burn activities.

-Secondly, tropical forests are also of outstanding importance for the climate because they balance temperature differences and regulate the global distribution of rainfall.
+Second, tropical forests are also of critical importance for the climate because they help balance temperature differences and regulate global rainfall distribution.

 Greenhouse gases are distributed evenly in the atmosphere.
-According to the principle of climate neutrality, it is therefore irrelevant where emissions are caused or saved.
-The decisive factor is rather that the concentration of greenhouse gases in the atmosphere is reduced globally.
-Protecting Peruvian rainforests is therefore a tangible contribution to climate protection.
+According to the principle of climate neutrality, it doesn't matter where emissions are produced or saved.
+What truly matters is that the global concentration of greenhouse gases in the atmosphere is reduced.
+Therefore, protecting Peruvian rainforests is a tangible contribution to climate protection.
 Learn more here

 Wilderness has a positive impact globally

-Protecting wilderness areas has many positive effects: Stable precipitation, clean air, clear water, biodiversity, climate preservation, resting places for retreat and recreation, fantastic landscapes, space for adventure and challenge, reflection on our roots.
-Where we protect these places has no bearing on how much we can benefit globally from these positive impacts.
+The protection of wilderness areas has many positive impacts: stable rainfall, clean air, clear water, biodiversity, climate preservation, peaceful retreats for rest and relaxation, stunning landscapes, space for adventure and challenge, and a reflection to our roots.
+The location where we protect these places has no bearing on how much we can globally benefit from these positive outcomes.

 There is still wilderness in Peru

-Wilderness or untouched nature is the only place where natural processes can take place undisturbed.
-Only here can countless species find a suitable habitat.
-Wilderness areas are therefore a refuge where species can survive in the long term.
-When nature reserves are established, biodiversity can spread out again from there.
-In Germany, too, there were once primeval forests with old trees all over the country.
-The fact that there is nothing left of them today shows that wilderness cannot be taken for granted.
-It is our responsibility to protect the remaining wilderness areas, no matter where they are.
+Wilderness is the only place where natural processes can unfold undisturbed.
+It is here that countless species find suitable habitats.
+Wilderness areas are therefore refuges where species can survive in the long term.
+When conservation areas are established, biodiversity can spread out from there.
+Even in Germany, there were once vast primeval forests with ancient trees.
+The fact that nothing of that remains today shows that wilderness is not a given.
+It is our responsibility to protect the remaining wilderness areas, no matter where they are located.

 Saying thank you to nature

 The natural balance is only maintained if we no longer just take, but also give.
 Therefore, it is time to finally give back to nature.
-Let's say thank you for everything she provides us with - let's protect her.
+Let's say thank you for everything nature provides us with - let's protect nature together.

 Legal certainty and permanent protection

-The land is purchased by Wilderness International and our sister foundations Wilderness International Peru as well as Wilderness International (Canada) by land registration.
-Our statutes specify with the foundation's purpose that the lands will be left untouched and visited only for research and documentation purposes.
+The land is purchased by Wilderness International and our sister foundations, Wilderness International Peru and Wilderness International (Canada), through land registry entry.
+Our statutes specify that the land must be left untouched and visited only for research and documentation purposes.
 The foundation construct prevents the rights over the disposition of property from resting with any one person.
 Rather, the foundation, and thus its land, always belongs to all the people involved in the foundation at the time.
 This ensures the long-term protection of the purchased land.
 We always make an advance payment when purchasing land.
 Your donation refinances the purchase.
 In this way, we ensure that the exact piece of forest you have selected is actually protected for your donation.
-In Peru, Council member Chris Kirkby is on the ground with our partner organization Fauna Forever.
-In addition, local people monitor the protection of the areas as part of our forest rangers program and earn a living in this way.
+In Peru, board member Chris Kirkby is on the ground with our partner organization Fauna Forever.
+In addition, local people monitor the protection of the areas as part of our Forest Guardians program and earn a living in this way.

 Acute threat